 When not playing with the Ocean State Ramblers, Anne-Marie is a storyteller and musician who has been “edu-taining” youngsters for nearly 25 years.
 A former teacher and children’s librarian, she performs at schools, libraries and festivals throughout Rhode Island, Connecticut and southern New England.
 She plays a variety of instruments including guitar, fiddle, banjo and ukulele.
 Anne-Marie’s main role with the Ramblers is playing fiddle.
 She started playing the violin as a kid but quit after junior high, taking it up again 15 years ago after a long hiatus.
 You’ll also occasionally find her playing guitar with the band.
 Anne-Marie says that her favorite aspect of bluegrass is improvisation, which she says is an important skill in storytelling, too.
 Her enthusiasm for music is clear in her singing and ability to engage the audience.

 Dave’s real-world experience as a writer and a poet shines through in his prolific songwriting.
 He penned some of the Ocean State Ramblers most popular songs, including the upbeat Coal Miner’s Daughter and the lovely waltz, Marguerite.
 Dave has a knack for arranging songs, always willing to try something new and coming up with ideas for adding interesting twists to the standard bluegrass format.
-His mandolin playing provides the back beat, lilting fills and dramatic tremolo to Rambler songs.
-You’ll also see Dave jumping on bass when the Ramblers mix up their instrumentation during a show.
+Dave provides the rhythmic foundation for the Ramblers on upright bass.
+He also plays mandolin.
 Dave’s strong voice is well suited to both lead vocals and harmony.

-Diane started playing guitar as a tween — long before that was even a term — singing John Denver songs with friends around the camp fire at summer camp.
+Diane started playing guitar in her early teens, singing John Denver songs with friends around the camp fire at summer camp.
 Much more recently, she took up the fiddle and mandolin.
-Hoping to again play music with friends, she started attending local bluegrass jams and joined the Rhode Island Bluegrass Alliance, somehow getting herself elected Secretary of the organization.
-With the Ocean State Ramblers, Diane mostly plays guitar, but switches to mandolin on some songs.
+Hoping to again play music with friends, she started attending local bluegrass jams and joined the Rhode Island Bluegrass Alliance, somehow found herself elected Secretary of the organization.
+With the Ocean State Ramblers, Diane plays mandolin and guitar.
 She sings lead and harmony, and has written several original songs, including one with local Rhode Island flavor: Jerimoth Hill Blues.
 A communications professional by day and a technology geek at heart, Diane has delved into amateur sound engineering, doing recording and post-production, and live sound for the band.